-But the fascist dictatorship could not maintain the rôle of free distributor of State funds and tax receipts for very long.
+But the fascist dictatorship could not for very long maintain the role of free distributor of State funds and tax receipts.
 The policy of "autarchy" deprived the commercial agreements between capitalist Germany and other powers of all meaning, as a result of which Germany's foreign trade fell catastrophically.
-The unfavourable foreign trade balance for the first quarter 1934 was almost a quarter of a billion marks.
-The necessity for buying a large amount of raw material for German industry, and primarily for the war industry, led in fact to the gold and foreign currency fund of the State Bank being completely drained, reaching one-fortieth of the 1930 level.
+The unfavorable foreign trade balance for the first guarter of 1934 was almost one fourth of a billion marks.
+The necessity for buying a large amount of raw material for German industry, and primarily for the war industry, led in fact to the gold and foreign currency fund of the State Bank being completely drained, reaching 1/40 of the 1930 level.
 The backing for the paper money in circulation is only 1.6 per cent.
-Although the recent forced instructions of the leaders of the Reichsbank, which limit the issue of foreign currency for important purposes to the amount of foreign currency which simultaneously comes into the State Bank, have stopped the last remnants of the gold and currency fund being drained, nevertheless they are already affecting the further development of the foreign trade of fascist Germany in a most destructive manner. vency of German industry has fallen so low that Lancashire, for instance, which only a year ago advanced a short-term credit of £21/2 million for the purchase of fibre, will not now sell any goods to Germany until the latter pays its debt. prohibition of purchases of textile raw material, announced as operative until June 30th, 1934, has now been prolonged for an unlimited period.
+Although the recent forced instructions of the leaders of the Reichsbank, which limit the issue of foreign currency for import purposes to the amount of foreign currency which at the same time comes into the State Bank, have stopped the last remnants of the gold and currency fund from being drained, nevertheless they are already affecting the further development of the foreign trade of fascist Germany in a most destructive manner.
+The solvency of German industry has fallen so low that Lancashire, for instance, which only a year ago advanced a short-term credit of $\pounds 2\frac{1}{2}$ million for the purchase of fibre, will not now sell any goods to Germany until the latter pays its debt.
+The prohibition of purchases of textile raw material, announced as operative until June 30, 1934, has now been prolonged for an unlimited period.

 As the result, the 36-hour week has been introduced in the textile industry.
-It is planned to introduce the 36-hour week throughout the whole of industry, and first of all in those branches of industry where a large amount of imported raw material is required (e.g., the leather industry, where 60 per cent. of the raw material used is imported).
+It is planned to introduce the 36-hour week throughout the whole of industry, and first of all in those branches of industry where a large amount of imported raw material is required (e.g., the leather industry, where 60 per cent of the raw material used is imported).